 Around Dodge City and in the territory out west there's just one way to handle the killers, the spoilers and that's with the U.S. Marshal and the smell of Gunsmoke.

-Dodge City, Kansas, aka the "Queen of the Cow Towns," the "Wicked Little City," the "Gomorrah of the Plains," had a reputation as a hostile, lawless town where the "fastest gun" ruled during the settlement of the American West.
-Cowboys herding cattle up from Texas, drifters, criminals, psychopaths--the mix was volatile.
-US Deputy Marshall Wyatt Earp (1848-1929), Sheriff Bat Masterson (1856-1921), Sheriff Bill Tilghman (1854-1924), and Sheriff Charlie Bassett (c.
+Dodge City, Kansas, during the 1870s was called the "Queen of the Cow Towns," the "Wicked Little City," the "Gomorrah of the Plains."
+It had a reputation as a hostile, lawless town where the "fastest gun" ruled during the settlement of the American West.
+Cowboys herding cattle up from Texas, drifters, criminals, psychopaths—the mix was volatile.
+US Deputy Marshal Wyatt Earp (1848-1929), Sheriff Bat Masterson (1856-1921), Sheriff Bill Tilghman (1854-1924), and Sheriff Charlie Bassett (c.
 1847-1869), all real lawmen, worked without reservation to keep Dodge City under control until civilization could take hold.

-Marshall Matt Dillon (played by William Conrad, already known for narrating Escape) is modeled after these lawmen.
+Marshal Matt Dillon (played by William Conrad, already known for narrating Escape) is modeled after these lawmen.
 He is a loner, isolated, hard as worn leather saddle.
-There are only two ways he can go: be an outlaw, or be a Marshall and rid the territory of the mad-dog characters drifting through Dodge, spreading misery and death in their wakes.
-He is also scared that everyday could be his last.
+There are only two ways he can go: be an outlaw, or be a Marshal and rid the territory of the mad-dog characters drifting through, spreading misery and death in their wakes.
+He is scared that everyday could be his last.

-Gunsmoke was developed in the late 1940s by Harry Ackerman.
+Gunsmoke, the radio series, was developed by Harry Ackerman.
 A pilot episode was written and recorded in two versions, both in 1949.
-The first, a hardboiled version, starred Michael Rye (credited as Rye Billsbury) as Marshall "Mark" Dillon.
+The first, a hardboiled version, starred Michael Rye (credited as Rye Billsbury) as Marshal "Mark" Dillon.
 The second, a lighter version, starred Howard Culver as "Mark" Dillon.
 The role went to Culver, but he was unavailable because of his contract as the star of Straight Arrow.
-The project was shelved until 1952 when it was revived by producer Norman Macdonnell and writer John Meston who were working on their own Western series.
-William Conrad was cast as Marshall Matt Dillon and the series drew praise for its realism right from the start.
+The project was shelved until 1952 when it was revived by producer Norman Macdonnell and writer John Meston.
+They had worked together on Escape and wanted to create a Western series.
+The series drew praise for its realism right from the start.